-Why are the raw scores required for each Performance Indicator threshold not the same across all three sets of Optional Tests?
+Why are the raw scores required for each Performance Indicator threshold not the same across all Optional Tests?

 Although tests can all be written to exactly the same framework and test knowledge and understanding of the same content at the same level of demand, no two tests will be identical unless they are parallel forms.
 Every year, the DfE review boundaries for the national tests, and the reason these change is that the test content naturally varies slightly for each paper.
 In the same way, our Optional Tests have minor variations between papers – purely because they are different tests – and so we have reviewed every individual question on every paper when setting standards and determining what the thresholds should be for each test.
 For a summative assessment of this nature, it would not be valid to suggest that the papers are identical to a single mark, so it would be irresponsible of us to provide a single set of boundaries for all three sets.
 Find out more about the Performance Indicators here.

 Why are scaled score comparisons (National Test Indicators) only provided for Years 2 and 6?

 We are only able to provide National Indicators for Years 2 and 6 (Set A) as the development involves the comparison of children's Optional Tests scores with their actual results from the Year 2 and 6 national tests.
 Find out more here.

 Can Optional Tests be used to monitor progress?

 Optional Tests assess children's knowledge, understanding and application of the programmes of study for Years 1 to 6 in English and maths.
 The tests assess an entire year's worth of curriculum content.
 If you are looking to show termly progress, one of our standardised suites may be more suitable.